 - Kassatex:Thriller, Sci Fi, Fantasy, or Bio?
 Which do genre do you prefer?

 - Claiborne: “Romance, History, Biography, Self Help.
 I also love a good beach read.”

 - Kassatex:Your choice for a beach read: easy to read and mindless or thought-provoking?

 - Claiborne: “Elin Hilderbrand all day long.
 Her books are my guiltiest pleasure!”

 Claiborne’s Bedside Book Club Summer Reading List

 Everybody Behaves Badly: The True Story Behind Hemingway’s Masterpiece The Sun Also Rises by Lesley M. M. Blume

-Avedon: Something Personal by Norma Stevens and Steven M.L.
-Aronson
+Avedon: Something Personal by Norma Stevens and Steven A.L.

 Jackie, Janet & Lee: The Secret Lives of Janet Auchincloss and Her Daughters, Jacqueline Kennedy Onassis and Lee Radziwill by J. Randy Taraborrelli

-An instant New York Times best seller, Randy Taraborrelli’s thrilling biography of three of the most glamourous and influential socialites in beauty, style and fashion of the 20th Century.
-A mother who taught her daughters to seek out power and money in every relationship regardless of who they step on to rise to the top, the book is based on hundreds of new interviews, letters, and journals from friends and family that sheds light on an alternative point of view of this famous trio.
+An instant New York Times best seller, the wickedly “psychological portrait of two famous sisters, Jacqueline Bouvier Kennedy Onassis and Princess Lee Radziwill, and their ferociously ambitious mother, Janet Lee Auchincloss,” is a biography of three of the most glamourous and influential socialites in beauty, style and fashion of the 20th Century.
+A mother who taught her daughters to seek out power and money in every relationship regardless of who they to step on to rise to the top, the book is based on hundreds of new interviews, letters, and journals from friends and family that sheds light on an alternative point of view of this famous trio.